 The European Society for Human Reproduction and Embryology recommends doctors inform women that evidence does not indicate endometriosis causes cancer, though some types of cancer are more common in those experiencing endometriosis.

-A 2015 study examined the association between endometriosis and endometrial cancer.
+A examined the association between endometriosis and endometrial cancer.
 Of the case participants, 0.7 percent of people who had been diagnosed with endometriosis developed endometrial cancer in the 10-year follow-up period.
 In the control group, 0.2 percent were diagnosed with endometrial cancer during that time.

 The researchers suggested those experiencing endometriosis may have an increased risk of endometrial cancer later in life because of both estrogen stimulation and chronic inflammation.
 However, the cancer was seen in less than 1 percent of those with endometriosis.